citp/privacy-policy-historical/t/tr/tri/tripdatabase.com.md

-> *The following text is extracted and transformed from the tripdatabase.com privacy policy that was archived on 2016-04-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160422222800id_/https%3A//www.tripdatabase.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tripdatabase.com privacy policy that was archived on 2017-07-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170712140034id_/https%3A//www.tripdatabase.com/privacy) for the most accurate reproduction.*

-# Privacy
+# Privacy - Trip Database

 NOTE: At the foot of this page is a privacy policy by our advertising partners UBM Medica, please read.